marius-test/programming_explorations/README.md

 ## Python

-I may also build small Python programs in this repo as part of my experimentation.
+This repository may also contain small Python programs I build for experimentation.
-If a project shows potential, I’ll move it to its own repository and include a dedicated README.
+Projects that show potential will be published in their own repositories, each with a dedicated README.